ACCESS-NRI/oasis3-mct/pyoasis/docs/index.rst

 ::
    make test

 This will execute two types of tests.
-The first is a test of pyOASIS using ``pytest``.
-The second one is a full test of the wrapper and OASIS, involving communication between two components.
-These are located in the directory ``tests``.
+The first one is a series of tests of the wrapper itself using ``pytest``.
+The second one does a test of pyOASIS and OASIS that involves communication between two components.
+They are located in the directory ``tests``.

 Using pyOASIS